-- University Policy 1.2: Violence committed by: - a) a current or former spouse or intimate partner of the alleged victim; - b) a person with whom the alleged victim shares a child in common; - c) a person who is cohabitating with, or has cohabitated with, the alleged victim as a spouse or intimate partner; - d) a person similarly situated to a spouse of the alleged victim under the domestic or family violence laws of the State of Illinois; - e) any other person against an adult or youth alleged victim who is protected from that person's acts under the domestic or family violence laws of the State of Illinois. - State: Physical abuse, harassment, intimidation of a dependent, interference with personal liberty or willful deprivation but does not include reasonable direction of a minor child by a parent or person in loco parentis. - Federal: Felony or misdemeanor crimes of violence committed: (i) by a current or former spouse or intimate partner of the victim; (ii) by a person with whom the victim shares a child in common; (iii) by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; (iv) by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or (v) by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+University Policy 1.2: Violence committed by:

+- a current or former spouse or intimate partner of the alleged victim; - a person with whom the alleged victim shares a child in common; - a person who is cohabitating with, or has cohabitated with, the alleged victim as a spouse or intimate partner; - a person similarly situated to a spouse of the alleged victim under the domestic or family violence laws of the State of Illinois;

+State: Physical abuse, harassment, intimidation of a dependent, interference with personal liberty or willful deprivation but does not include reasonable direction of a minor child by a parent or person in loco parentis.
+Federal: Felony or misdemeanor crimes of violence committed: (i) by a current or former spouse or intimate partner of the victim; (ii) by a person with whom the victim shares a child in common; (iii) by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; (iv) by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or (v) by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.